E-Brown96/E-Brown96/README.md

 <h2 id="about-me" align="center">👇 A little about me 👇</h2>

-⚡️ Enthusiatic data scientist with over a year of programming experience and, prior to my career switch, 3 years in the construction industry as a structural engineer.
+⚡️ Enthusiatic data scientist with over a year of programming experience both working as an Insights Analyst and a freelance Data Scientist with multiple clients and, prior to my career switch, 3 years in the construction industry as a structural engineer.

-⚡️ Having recently completed a bootcamp in Data Science and AI, I am currently working on a number of personal projects as I actively search for a full time role as a data scientist.
+⚡️ I am currently working as an Inisghts Analyst for Savills and a freelance Data Scientist with award winning clients.
+I've worked on a variety of projects utilising my technical skills developing machine learning models, end-to-end internal applications, pipelines, data analysis.
+One focus I pride myself on is my ability to be able to translate my solutions for non-technical stakeholders ensuring they fully grasp how they can make the most use of an app or dashboard.

 ⚡️ I possess a client focused mindset and have a genuine passion for data and am excited to apply my technical abilities and creativity to contribute my skills within the data science industry.
+I thrive on open ended business problems where I can think outside the box and develop entire end-to-end solutions.

 <h2 id="my-github" align="center">🗺️ Navigating my Github 🗺️</h2>

 <h4 id="projects" align="left">🧬 Data Science Projects</h4>

+- As an Insights Analyst at Savills, I specialise in data-driven decision-making, employing Python, SQL, and Google Cloud Platform to deliver actionable insights for marketing and housing.
+My expertise includes building advanced dashboards, automating workflows, and optimising machine learning models to enhance business outcomes.
+Below are three key projects highlighting technical skills and impact:
+  - Query Automation System: Designed and implemented a system automating mailing list requests, integrating Monday.com and Salesforce.
+Leveraged SQL for data extraction in BigQuery and GCP functions to process and send mailing lists automatically.
+Conducted team training via demos and webinars to ensure smooth adoption.
+Result: Streamlined processes, reducing manual intervention and improving efficiency.
+  - XGBoost Model Optimisation: Enhanced the accuracy of an XGBoost model from 60% to 97% by engineering new features and optimising hyperparameters.
+Deployed the optimised model on Google Cloud for daily predictions, ensuring real-time insights from current datasets.
+Result: Improved predictive accuracy, driving better decision-making in marketing strategies.
+  - Audience Analysis Dashboard: Built an interactive Looker dashboard using advanced SQL queries and CTEs to analyse audience trends across regions.
+Provided insights into growth areas and marketing priorities, enabling data-driven decisions.
+Presented the dashboard to marketing leadership, securing alignment on strategic objectives.
+Result: Empowered marketing teams with clear, actionable insights.

+- As a freelance data scientist, I deliver tailored solutions to clients by applying advanced analytics, machine learning, and cloud infrastructure.
+My recent work highlights a focus on unbiased ranking systems and econometric modeling, leveraging Python, TensorFlow, Pandas, and Google Cloud.
+Below are two key projects demonstrating my expertise:
+  - Ranking System Development for Send it to Alex: Designed a ranking system to recommend solutions without bias for a tool supporting neurodivergent individuals and their employers.
+Developed a hierarchy-based system combining three weighting techniques and applied coefficients to ensure recommendations are personalised and unbiased.
+Built the backend in Python and deployed on Google Cloud Run, integrating with a live app via APIs.
+Result: Delivered a scalable and effective solution aligning with client needs
+  - Econometrics Modeling for Private Client: Conducted analysis of a large, diverse dataset to generate actionable insights through econometric modeling.
+Utilised statsmodels for statistical analysis and Sklearn for data preprocessing, presenting findings in a detailed, interactive Jupyter notebook.
+Created data visualisations with Seaborn and Matplotlib to effectively communicate results.
+Result: Provided the client with clear, data-backed recommendations for their strategic decisions.

 - 👨‍🔬 I decided to undertake the Le Wagon Data Science and AI bootcamp to help with my intended career switch from engineering to data science.

 - 🧪 My repos from October 2023 - December 2023 are all the challenges I did as part of the course and consist of everything from basic python code, SQL basics, data visualisation to machine learning, deep learning and ML Ops.